KenPainter/GenLogic/docs/10-Introduction/10-augmented-normaliztaion.md

 - no ORM is needed, most DML is a single table write.
   All consequences of any
-  database write propogate completely with termination, determinism, consistency, and without race conditions.
+  database write propogate completely with termination, determinism, and without race conditions.
 - The stack above the database has no need of the many layers of abstraction bloat that seem to get worse every day.